Mariano-Ryser/2ky-Jazz/README.md

 "Create a good website with an understandable code and have fun"

 Pages:
-Home: Mariano
+Home: Mariano page no. 1
-About: Efrat
+About: Efrat page no. 2
-Zeitplan: Patrik
+Zeitplan: Patrik page no. 3
-Contact us + Anmeldung: Jacqueline
+Contact us + Anmeldung: Jacqueline page no. 4
-Lektionen: Ksenija
+Lektionen: Ksenija page no. 5